layoutBox/PinLayout/README.md

 **Methods:**

-* `above(of relativeViews: UIView..., aligned: HorizontalAlignment)`
+* `above(of: UIView, aligned: HorizontalAlignment)`
+`above(of: [UIView], aligned: HorizontalAlignment)`
-Position the view above the specified views and aligned it using the specified HorizontalAlignment.
+Position the view above the specified view(s) and aligned it using the specified HorizontalAlignment.
 One or many relative views can be specied.
 This method is similar to pinning one view’s anchor: bottomLeft, bottomCenter or bottomRight.

-* `below(of relativeViews: UIView..., aligned: HorizontalAlignment)`
+* `below(of: UIView, aligned: HorizontalAlignment)`
+`below(of: [UIView], aligned: HorizontalAlignment)`
-Position the view below the specified view and aligned it using the specified HorizontalAlignment.
+Position the view below the specified view(s) and aligned it using the specified HorizontalAlignment.
 One or many relative views can be specied.
 This method is similar to pinning one view’s anchor: topLeft, topCenter or topRight.

-* `left(of relativeViews: UIView..., aligned: VerticalAlignment)`
+* `left(of: UIView, aligned: VerticalAlignment)`
+`left(of: [UIView], aligned: HorizontalAlignment)`
-Position the view left of the specified view and aligned it using the specified VerticalAlignment.
+Position the view left of the specified view(s) and aligned it using the specified VerticalAlignment.
 One or many relative views can be specied.
 This method is similar to pinning one view’s anchor: topRight, rightCenter or bottomRight.

-* `right(of relativeViews: UIView..., aligned: VerticalAlignment)`
+* `right(of: UIView, aligned: VerticalAlignment)`
+`right(of: [UIView], aligned: HorizontalAlignment)`
-Position the view right of the specified view and aligned it using the specified VerticalAlignment.
+Position the view right of the specified view(s) and aligned it using the specified VerticalAlignment.
 One or many relative views can be specied.
 This method is similar to pinning one view’s anchor: topLeft, leftCenter or bottomLeft.

 **How alignment is applied:**